 "People who consume more fruit and vegetables will not only have higher [blood] levels of vitamin C, but higher intake of other nutrients potentially beneficial to health, such as fiber and other vitamins and minerals," study researcher Phyo K. Myint said in an email interview.

 4. Skin Aging.
 Vitamin C affects cells on the inside and outside of the body and it’s antioxidant properties can be beneficial when it comes to aging.
 A study published in the American Journal of Clinical Nutrition examined links between nutrient intakes and skin aging in 4,025 women aged 40-74.
 It found that higher vitamin C intakes were associated with a lower likelihood of a wrinkled appearance, dryness of the skin, and a better skin-aging appearance.
 In addition, topical treatments with Vitamin C have been shown in some studies to reduce wrinkles

-- Reduce the risk of cancer and cardiovascular disease.
+- Lowering the risk of cancer and cardiovascular disease.

 How to Get More Vitamin C in Your Diet